Dre Campbell Farm

 These “living mulches” create a dense ground cover that reduces weed seedling growth [2].

-7. Lemon Juice Spray
+7. Spray Lemon Juice

 Due to its citric acid, lemon juice can be used as a natural herbicide for weeds.
 It works similarly to vinegar in drying out weeds.